DiegoAPaez/2.1-EjerciciosBasicosJavaScript/README.md

 git checkout develop
 ```

-Then explore specific topics by switching to the corresponding directory or branch.
-Each directory or branch contains specific exercises ordered by level.
+Then explore specific topics by switching to the corresponding directory.
+Each directory contains specific exercises ordered by level.
 A README file is included with the subject for each exercise.

-### Branch Guide:

--   `arrow`: Arrow Functions.
--   `ternary`: Ternary Operator.
--   `callbacks`: Callbacks.
--   `restspread`: Rest and Spread Operators.
--   `transformations`: Array Transformations.
--   `loops`: Array Loops.
--   `promises`: Promises & Async/Await.

 ## 📁 Folder Structure